feathertw/HappyWifi/README.md

  3. Add a line ***schoolList.add(SampleSchool.getSchool());*** in *src/tw/parameters/SchoolCheck.java* in function *SchoolCheck()*
  4. Test it works or not.

-If you don't know wifi certificate information, please refer the html code when log in in the browser.
+If you don't know wifi certificate information, please refer the html code when logging in the browser.

 SampleLogin.html
 ```